-Mackenzie (she/her) is a Junior at Colorado College Majoring in Geology and Minoring in Chemistry.
+Mackenzie (she/her) is a Junior at Colorado College majoring in Geology and Minoring in Chemistry.
 She has been volunteering on and off the Pine Ridge Reservation for over seven years.
-She decided to start a non-profit in 2019 while a senior in high school after learning that many girls on the Reservation drop out of school due to a lack of affordable menstruation products.
-She began Project: Distributing Dignity as a way to level the playing field for girls so that they have every right that boys have in order to finish high school.
+She decided to start a non-profit in 2019 while a senior in high school after learning that many people on the Reservation drop out of school due to a lack of affordable menstruation products.
+She began Project: Distributing Dignity to level the playing field, so everyone has the same opportunity that she had to finish high-school and seek higher education.

 President & CFO

 Kara (she/her) is a Michigan State University graduate.
 She has been a project manager for various non-profits.
-She has volunteered with the Reservation for over eight years.
-Through Christmas present drives, clothing, water, and medical food drives, as well as a Prom attire drives (her favorite), she is passionate to help her brothers and sisters on the Reservation.
-She is also an advocate for the MMIW movement (or Missing and Murdered Indigenous Women).
-She is the mother of two amazing human beings, and the wife of a wonderful guy who puts up with all her social activism activities.
+She has volunteered with the reservation for over eight years.
+Through Christmas present drives, clothing, water, and medical food drives, as well as prom attire drive (her favorite), she is passionate to help her brothers and sisters on the Reservation.
+She is also an advocate for the MMIW movement (Missing and Murdered Indigenous Women).
+She is the mother of two amazing human beings, and the wife of a wonderful guy who endlessly supports her social activism activites.

-Jessica (she/they) is currently a Junior at the University of Northern Colorado, majoring in Anthropology and minoring in Gender Studies.
+Jessica (she/they) is a Junior at the University of Northern Colorado, majoring in Anthropology and minoring in Gender Studies.
 She is deeply honored to have been invited to be a board member for Project: Distributing Dignity in Fall 2021.
-After learning more about the various inequalities that many individuals face on the reservation regarding menstruation, they were inspired to help students have equal access to education regardless of menstruating.
-Jessica is excited for Project: Distributing Dignity to grow and help others.
+After learning more about the various inequalities that many individuals face on the reservation regarding menstration, they were inspired to help students have equal access to education regardless of menstral status.
+Jessica is excited for Project: Distributing Dignity to grow and help others!